Why Restaurant Demand For Smaller Fish Fillets Is Bad News For Oceans

 This, he explains, is because with many species of fish, the bigger each animal is, the more meat and fat it contains as a percentage of its total body weight.
 This makes it more profitable for him to buy the largest fish he can get from fishermen.

-Monchâtre notes that it's just as cost-effective to process and serve very large fish as it is small fish.
+And Monchâtre notes that it can be just as cost-effective to process and serve very large fish as it is small fish.
 Large fillets can be readily cut into multiple hand-size portions that are more or less equal in size and quality, and the scrap meat from the belly and from the filleted carcasses may be sufficient to make into a batch of ceviche or poke.
 It's the midsize fish, he says — such as barely mature snapper — where chefs lose money.

 But the discussion of what fish size is optimal and most sustainable can go the other way too.
 A paper published in the journal Sustainability in 2011 found that farmed channel catfish, rainbow trout and sablefish converted feed into body mass more efficiently when they were of younger age.
 The larger these fish got, the less efficiently they utilized feed, making it more profitable to sell them small, the authors, led by Michael Tlusty, reported.